meibensteiner/chromium-addon/README.md

+# Home Assistant AddOns

-# Local Dashboard on Home Assistant OS
+## Local Dashboard on Home Assistant OS

 Addon to display a Dashboard on a device running Home Assistant OS, which is usually impossible because of the (almost) immutability of HAOS.
 [All credit goes to puterboy from the Home Assistant community](https://community.home-assistant.io/t/ha-kiosk-on-rpi5-running-haos/849371/6).
 I just put it into a repository for easier installation.